philthephatman/awesome-hacking-lists/hackwith.md

 - [wycheproof](https://github.com/google/wycheproof) - Project Wycheproof tests crypto libraries against known attacks.
 - [dsploit](https://github.com/bluemutedwisdom/dsploit) - An Android tool to perform network analysis, port scanning, mitm attacks, etc.
 - [android](https://github.com/cSploit/android) - cSploit - The most complete and advanced IT security professional toolkit on Android.
 - [autopsy](https://github.com/sleuthkit/autopsy) - Autopsy® is a digital forensics platform and graphical interface to The Sleuth Kit® and other digital forensics tools.
 It can be used by law enforcement, military, and corporate examiners to investigate what happened on a computer.
 You can even use it to recover photos from your camera's memory card.
-Installers can be found at: http://www.sf.net/projects/autopsy/files/autopsy
 - [shelling](https://github.com/ewilded/shelling) - SHELLING - a comprehensive OS command injection payload generator
 - [find-sec-bugs](https://github.com/find-sec-bugs/find-sec-bugs) - The FindBugs plugin for security audits of Java web applications and Android applications.
 (Also work with Groovy and Scala projects)
 - [Android-InsecureBankv2](https://github.com/dineshshetty/Android-InsecureBankv2) - Vulnerable Android application for developers and security enthusiasts to learn about Android insecurities